zeppe-lin/mkinitramfs/README.md

 OVERVIEW
 ========

-This repository contains mkinitramfs, a tool used to create a Linux boot image (initramfs).
+This repository contains `mkinitramfs`, a tool used to create a Linux boot image (initramfs).

-This distribution is a fork of illiliti's tinyramfs as of commit 8abfcc9 (Fri May 21 2021) with the following differences:
+This distribution is a fork of illiliti's `tinyramfs` as of commit 8abfcc9 (Fri May 21 2021) with the following differences:
   * bash completion
   * GNU-style options/help/usage
   * switch to the GNU `getopt(1)` for command-line parsing
-  * "local"s to prevent namespace violations
+  * `local`s to prevent namespace violations
   * support `rootdelay` kernel's command-line parameter
   * experimental `smdev` hook
   * `luks` hook: ask for password if header/keyfile is not specified